|

 Day 8 -

-The rest of the day will be soaking up the festival atmosphere.
-There’s no way to describe the Sydney Gay & Lesbian Mardi Gras except with superlatives.
+There’s no way to describe Sydney Gay & Lesbian Mardi Gras except with superlatives.
 It’s one of Australia’s biggest attractions for overseas visitors (and for locals, both gay and straight), and one of the world’s grandest gay parties.
 In fact, Sydney Mardi Gras is a month-long event, with gay and lesbian cultural, social, and sporting events, culminating in the festive parade and countless parties.

 Day 9 -